-HRIS or human resources information system is software that helps organisations better manage and support their employees and improve the running of the organisation.
-HRIS software brings together and organises HR data, streamlines HR tasks, enables compliance and ensures human resources management teams and business leaders can make better-informed decisions faster.
+HRIS or human resources information system is used by businesses to manage and support their employees and improve the running of the organisation.
+HRIS software brings together and organises employee-related data, streamlines human resources administration, enables compliance and ensures HR professionals and business leaders can make better-informed decisions faster.

 Learn about HRIS self-service

 What are the benefits of HRIS software?

-The best Human Resources Information systems provide a complete solution for managing the entire employee lifecycle, from recruitment and onboarding through essential HR administration to employee engagement and career and succession planning, provide additional benefits.
+All-in-one HRIS systems that cover the entire employee lifecycle, from recruitment and onboarding through essential HR administration to employee engagement and career and succession planning, provide additional benefits.
 These include lower costs, easier administration, simpler processes and more insightful reporting.

 Top benefits of an HRIS